-- Planning and development – a group is working on a Neighbourhood Plan addressing land use and planning issues such as new housing and protection of important open spaces.
+- Planning and development – a group is working on a Neighbourhood Plan addressing land use and planning issues such as new housing and protection of green spaces.
 This will be voted on in a town referendum.
 An invitation for sites to be considered in the plan was issued in May 2017.

 - Community – several groups are involved in drawing up a Community-led action plan covering issues such as access to health and care services; helping people to join in with local activities; facilities for children and young people; road safety, parking and other transport concerns.
 We are currently conducting a survey of areas of the town that are difficult for pedestrians, bikes, pushchairs and wheelchairs.